 Opening the Future partnership

 JSTOR has joined the Opening the Future program as a hosting partner for Open Access ebooks published by Central European University Press and Liverpool University Press.
 These ebooks will be freely available on JSTOR, in addition to the publishers’ websites and other platforms offering Open Access ebooks.
 Learn more.

 A partnership led by the Latin Americanist Research Resources Project (LARRP) in collaboration with the Latin American Council of Social Sciences (CLACSO), JSTOR, and Latin American bookseller García Cambeiro has expanded a sustainable Open Access pilot (Publish as Open) for monographs.
 This project has made 280+ of CLACSO’s titles, published in Argentina in 2018-2020, available to everyone.
 Learn more.

 Collaboration with El Colegio de México

-Thanks to a grant from The Andrew W. Mellon Foundation, we’ve digitized more than 600 out-of-print books published by El Colegio de México and made them available on an Open Access basis on JSTOR.
+Thanks to a grant from the Mellon Foundation, we’ve digitized more than 600 out-of-print books published by El Colegio de México and made them available on an Open Access basis on JSTOR.
 We are delighted to work with this important research center to make its scholarly works freely accessible to researchers.